Free Confidential Consultation

 Some courts will allow probations to file a motion for early termination, or modify the conditions of probation.
 These motions require complex legal arguments and are best handled by an experienced criminal defense attorney.

-If you are having difficulty fulfilling the conditions of your probation or if a motion to revoke your probation has been filed, please contact a probation revocation lawyer at our law firm as soon as possible.
+If you are having difficulty fulfilling the conditions of your probation or if a motion to revoke your probation has been filed, please contact a Houston probation revocation lawyer at our law firm as soon as possible.
 We have had success getting probation reinstated and conditions of probation changed for our clients.

 What is a Deferred Adjudication in Texas?